kevin2994367375/fuzzy-LLM/README.md

-# Fuzzy-LLM: An Interpretable Framework for Bearing Fault Diagnosis
+# Fuzzy-LLM: An Framework for Bearing Fault Diagnosis

 This repository contains the official implementation for the paper: **"FuzzyLLM: A Fuzzy Knowledge Enhanced Large Language Model for Interpretable Bearing Fault Diagnosis"**.